Arbitration procedures and practice in the UK (England and Wales): overview

 A party to the arbitration agreement was under some incapacity.

-A party against whom it is to be enforced was not given proper notice or was unable to present its case.
+A party was not given proper notice of the appointment of the arbitrator or of the arbitration proceedings or was otherwise unable to present his case.

 Length of enforcement proceedings

 Description.
 This website contains the full text of the Arbitration Act 1996.

 Description.
 This site contains the full text of the IBA Guidelines on Conflicts of Interests in International Arbitration, adopted on 23 October 2014.